Skip to main content

 9. Rate Limits

-• Private endpoints: 30 requests/minute per API key
+• Private REST endpoints: 30 requests/minute per token

 Example response on limit exceeded